Interviewing a source: Rules of the road; talking with officials and experts

 For particular issues relating to business leaders, see the tip sheet “Writing a Compelling Company or CEO Profile.”

 Christopher B. Daly, an associate professor of journalism at Boston University, is the author of Covering America: A Narrative History of a Nation’s Journalism.
-Leighton Walter Kille is an editor at Journalist’s Resource.
+Leighton Walter Kille is research editor of Journalist’s Resource.